 Because habitats did not practice fertilization, the soil became exhausted.
 In addition, an increase in population meant there was not sufficient land for everyone.
 Some villagers moved to the west side of the Mississippi and founded Ste.
 Genevieve about 1750, in present-day Missouri.
 They quickly created an agricultural community with characteristics similar to Prairie du Rocher.

-For nearly three centuries the village has celebrated La Guiannee, a French style New Year's celebration.
+Since 1722 the village has celebrated La Guiannee, a French style New Year's celebration.
 A group of revelers with a fiddle pass from house to house, singing merry songs, and enjoy good food, spirits, and camaraderie from the master of each house.

 The French would have told many stories to amuse themselves, and some would have been about loup-garou, the French version of the werewolf.
 Although most did not really believe in loup-garou, many of these early settlers would have believed in witchcraft, a belief that would have only been reinforced by the fact that some of the African slaves that they brought to the Illinois Country probably practiced voodoo.
 Many of these French settlers believed that some of the slaves had special powers, and there are reports that several slaves were executed in Cahokia for witchcraft.